How To Submit Your Writing To—And Get It Published In—Literary Journals

 William Walker Larason is an artist living in Oklahoma City, with an emphasis in working with the medium of gum wrapper foil.
 They also work in painting, printmaking, and photography.
 After completing a spotlight exhibition in Oklahoma Visual Art Coalition’s Momentum OKC in 2016, Larason began at Factory Obscura.
 Larason continues to work on their own personal art.

-Voodoo Fairy, 2019 by Kris "GERM" Ermey and Jonathan De Luna, for Making Space: Summer Mural Series Part II.
-Photography by Brandon Seekins
+A photo of the mural Voodoo Fairy (2019) by Kris "GERM" Ermey (mentor) and Jonathan De Luna (mentee), for Oklahoma Contemporary’s Making Space: Summer Mural Series, Part II.
+Photo by Brandon Seekins

 GERM and De Luna’s collaborative mural celebrates women of color entrepreneurs.
 GERM renders a Zimbabwe model/designer, Manaka Voodoo Fairy, in his gray monochrome portrait style.
 De Luna completely transforms a quote from renowned artist, Banksy, into a bold, colorful calligraphic pattern.